gmac-test/achuarmovie/index.md

 ---
 layout: index
 title: Chumpi & the Waterfall
+lang: en
+quote: We’re going to prove that a future without the oil company is possible
 ---
 **Chumpi & the Waterfall** ([TeleAndes](http://www.teleandes.tv/)) was filmed in the Achuar community of Chicherta in the Peruvian Amazon Rainforest, the last community on the Huasaga River before the border with Ecuador.
 This is a headwater area, where the forest is full of animals and the rivers teem with fish.
 Daily life is usually peaceful and calm.